HuttleyLab/DiverseSeq/README.md

 ```
 Overview
 --------
-selects the n-most divergent seqs from a sequence collection
+selects the n-most diverse seqs from a sequence collection

 Options for making the app
 --------------------------